goromal/wiki-tools/README.md

   --help                    Show this message and exit.

 Commands:
-  get       Read the content of a DokuWiki page. put       Put content onto a DokuWiki page. put-file  Put content from a file onto a DokuWiki page.
+  get     Read the content of a DokuWiki page. get-md  Read the content of a DokuWiki page in Markdown format. put     Put content onto a DokuWiki page. put-md  Put Markdown content onto a DokuWiki page.
 ```

 ### Get